 You probably think that all filters in the French Press are equal, they are all the same, or function in the same way.
 While this was true, back in the day, nowadays you will find slightly different filters available.
 The regular filter comprises of a single mesh screen filter; there is nothing wrong with this type of coffee filter, the problem only becomes apparent when you grind your coffee far too fine.
 You will find that finer coffee will be able to pass through the filter and ultimately find its way into your coffee cup, leaving you with a coffee sludge at the bottom of your cup and a far more bitter tasting brew.
-Maker sure to use the best French Press grinder like one of these.
+Make sure to use a good French Press grinder like one of these.

 To combat this most manufacturers of the best French Press brewers incorporate a double mesh filter that will catch almost all of the coffee that manages to slip through the first filter.
 However, the best way to stop coffee sediment ending up in your cup is to use the correct French Press grind size in the first place.